btakita/briantakita.com/src/posts/why-say-history-when-you-can-say-story.md

 > History can also refer to the academic discipline which uses a narrative to examine and analyse a sequence of past events, and objectively determine the patterns of cause and effect that determine them.

 Our culture says History is the recorded narrative of the sequence of Human events.
 However, we've heard the usages: The history of human civilization; The history of Mars; The history of the Universe; The history of Middle Earth.
-This indicates that the vernacular has expanded the definition of history to include all of time and fiction worlds.
+The vernacular has expanded the definition of history to include all of time and fiction worlds.

 <a href="http://en.wikipedia.org/wiki/Biography" target="_blank">Biographies</a> & <a href="http://en.wikipedia.org/wiki/Autobiography" target="_blank">Autobiographies</a> are also considered history.

 ## Story & History can be used Interchangeably

-We already can use story for history since both are a recounting of a "sequence of events".
+We already can use story in place of history since both are a recounting of a "sequence of events".

-History can also be used for story since the vernacular usage of history includes fiction worlds, geological events, & events in the physical Universe.
+History can also be used in place of story since the vernacular usage of history includes fiction worlds, geological events, & physical events.

 The defining line is blurred.
 Story & History can be used Interchangeably.
 The usages of Story & History are connected.
 Enjoy the connection.